RouninMedia/ashiva-changelog/README.md

  - In *DaNIS³H Capsule Manifests*, renamed `ServerSheets` (aka `Substitial Pages` / `SubPages`) as `pageCells`
  - In *DaNIS³H Capsule Manifests*, renamed `Protected` as `lockCells`
  - In *DaNIS³H Capsule Manifests*, renamed `moduleMedia` as `mediaCells`
+ - Introduced *Ashiva Console* in all environments (Markup, Stylesheets, Scripts, ESModules, SVG, Data) to report unfound / undownloaded CodeSheet
- - Updated Capsule ClassSpace syntax from `sb-consoles»by»scotiaBeauty»»»veil` to `sb-consoles◈by◈scotiaBeauty◈◈◈veil`
+ - Updated *Capsule ClassSpace* syntax from `sb-consoles»by»scotiaBeauty»»»veil` to `sb-consoles◈by◈scotiaBeauty◈◈◈veil`

 ______